l3-team/DbUserBundle/README.md

 ```
 php app/console doctrine:schema:update --force
 ```
-- For Symfony 3 and Symfony 4 :
+- For Symfony 3 and Symfony 4 and Symfony 5 and Symfony 6 and Symfony 7 :
 ```
 php bin/console doctrine:schema:update --force
 ```